 Experienced and Supportive Fircrest Power Of Attorney Lawyers

-Last updated on June 3, 2025
+Last updated on May 5, 2026

 When someone cannot make decisions independently, another person may need to act on their behalf.
 This is an important fact to consider when making an estate plan because incapacitation could occur due to things like Alzheimer’s, a stroke and much more.
 One way to address this is by using a power of attorney.